smart-city-software-platform/docs/README.md

 # InterSCity - Smart City Software Platform

-This project is an open source software platform to technically support Smart Cities projects development.
+The InterSCity platform is an open source project to technically support the development of Smart Cities projects.
 It was created by the Smart City Research Group from the Institute of Mathematics and Statistics - University of São Paulo in the context of [the INCT InterSCity](http://interscity.org/).